AQUAS-mission/aquas-classifer-prototype/README.md

 2. Run `python process_labelled.py` — new chips are appended without touching existing ones
 3. Run `python build_dataset.py` — splits are regenerated
 4. Re-run `python train.py --model <model>` to retrain

+## Questions for P.I.
+Goes:
+1. Should we ignore bacteria species that have very little amounts of data (sub 50 images)?
+Planning to run augmentation on all classification species, but for species with very little starting data, augmentation does not help.
+- Will ask his team to grab more data!
+- Search online for flowcam, 10x freshwater images.

+2. What are specific algae attributes to look for (separate from traditional Machine Learning/Computer Vision model)?
+Examples: Diameter, Length, Shape, Color, etc.
+- Circular vs. filamentus style cell
+- Opaqueness
+- Density
+- Aspect ratio
+- Goes will send us a spreadsheet on what measurements flowcam records. --> used PCI, no image at all.

+3. Would you prefer binary classification or probabilistic classification?
+Probabilistic example would be where the model says the image is 70% likely to be this species and 20% this species and 10% this other species, so it's most likely the 70% species.
+Binary just outputs the species.
+- Probabilistic

+4. Are there any regression components to the project or is it only classification for now?
+- Classification is fine for now.
+Add in regression components later if necessary.

+5. Are there specific species we should prioritize more than others?
+- Microcystis

+6. Is there a specific input image size that is best to train our models on or is this arbitrary and up to us?
+- Not sure.
+Will need to calibrate with the new microscope.
+- Goes will ask lab staff for clearer answers.